 The University of Minnesota’s Office of Student Finance used a formula to determine eligibility.
 No application was necessary for this block grant.

-A portion of the University’s funding is being used to help eligible undergraduate students complete their degrees or advance their degree progress during the coming summer and fall terms.
-Eligible students will be identified using their APAS reports and notified by email when they receive these funds.
+A portion of the University’s funding will be used to help eligible undergraduate students complete their degrees or advance their degree progress during the terms.
+Eligible students will be identified based on degree progress and financial need and notified by email when they receive these funds.